 “I was asked to do a variety of small assignments.
 These included drafting social media posts, a press release, and a media pitch.
 It took time to complete, however, it was also representative of the work that I would be doing and it opened me up to what my life in that role would really be like.
 It was just as beneficial for me, as it was for them.
 This project also followed the interview, letting me know they were still interested in me.” — Communications Associate based in Toronto

 And keep another thing in mind: this is a totally grey, unregulated area.
-While we have laws that prevent employers from asking discriminatory questions during job interviews (such as what our age is), we have no laws in place to regulate these assignments.
+While we have laws that prevent employers from asking discriminatory questions during job interviews, we have no laws in place to regulate these assignments.